• Share this on:

 Takes 35 minutes to read

-The European market for home decoration and home textiles (HDHT) has rebounded from an import dip due to international trade disruptions, but rising prices and low consumer confidence are posing a challenge.
+The European market for home decoration and home textiles (HDHT) peaked in 2022, after bouncing back from an import dip due to international trade disruptions.
+However, increased prices and low consumer confidence pose a challenge.
 Many imports come directly from developing countries.
-As European importers often distribute products across the continent, you should focus on segments rather than countries.
-Opportunities are especially good in the middle to high-end markets.
-If you can meet the need for sustainability and add unique value to make your products stand out, there is potential across the sector.
+Because European importers often re-export products, you should focus on segments rather than countries.
+The mid- to high-end markets are particularly promising.
+If you can meet the need for sustainability and add unique value, there is potential across the sector.

 1. What makes Europe an interesting market for home decoration and home textiles?

-European HDHT imports have come back strong from their dip in 2020.
-The renewed consumer focus on home and garden is expected to keep driving demand, with sustainability becoming increasingly important.
-At the same time, rising prices and low consumer confidence may make people less eager to spend.
-Developing countries play a key role in the European HDHT market.
-The middle to high-end segments offer good opportunities and make it possible to avoid competing with mass-production from countries like China in the low-end market.
+European HDHT imports peaked in 2022, following strong recovery from previous trade disruptions.
+Consumers’ renewed focus on the home and garden is expected to keep driving demand, with sustainability becoming more and more important.
+At the same time, relatively high prices and low consumer confidence make consumers less eager to spend.
+Developing countries play a key role in the market.
+The mid- to high-end segments offer opportunities and allow you to avoid competing with mass production from countries like China in the low-end segment.

 Source: UN Comtrade

-These data mainly reflect home-decoration imports, which account for a fairly stable 88–89% of all European HDHT imports.
-Upon closer examination, however, home-textile imports reveal a different pattern.
+These overall data mainly reflect home decoration imports, which generally account for 88% of total European HDHT imports.
+However, a closer look at home textile imports reveals a different pattern.

 Source: UN Comtrade

-Rising prices and low consumer confidence pose a challenge
+Rising prices and low consumer confidence challenge the market

-Figure 3: Impact of cost increases on HDHT companies, January-February 2022
+Figure 3: Impact of cost increases on HDHT companies, Jan-Feb 2022

 Impact of cost increases on HDHT companies, January-February 2022